 I've been asked a few times why I only use herringbone for my wool and cashmere shawls.
 Given the fact that it is difficult to find the "hand"of herringbone in the wool and cashmere that I want, why do I continue to use this particular pattern.

 The herringbone pattern has always reminded me of my father.
 When I was a little girl he wore herringbone blazers often and when I got a little older, my mother kept his old blazers up in our attic.
 I used to climb up into the attic and put my hands in the pockets and find treasures there that he had left long ago.
 Once in a while I would try on those blazers and feel like I was getting a hug from him.
 It was the closest I could come to getting one of his hugs because my father died when I was seven years old.

 When you're that young and lose a parent it's hard to find ways to keep them in your life and to keep a sense of them around you.
 Herringbone has always reminded me of him, as well as daisies.
 Every painting I've ever done contains a small daisy in my signature.

 I have a very strong faith and I have always believed that objects and people are put into our lives for specific reasons.
 To guide us or lead us on the path that we are meant to take.
-I believe that when Dwight and I were searching for the first fabric to use for my shawl design and stumbled upon a gorgeous navy and white herringbone, it was meant to be.
+I believe that when I was searching for the first fabric to use for my shawl design and stumbled upon a gorgeous navy and white herringbone, it was meant to be.
 While I've seen other wools and cashmeres that would look gorgeous as shawls I haven't deviated from the herringbone pattern.
 I believe that somehow my dad has a hand in my success and that continues to drive me forward.

 I truly hope that when you wear one of my shawls you feel the love that goes into every stitch.